Nevenall/ghosting-the-edge/manuscript.md

 ##### cP@1nz

 Back when we used bigass cyberdecks and trodes to access a Net that was an infinite perspective grid of green lines dotted with gaudy neon data fortress icons, cP@1nz pulled a series of practical jokes that have yet to be topped.
-He's the one who hacked the nuclear launch sequence to text congress “HAHA!
-BOOM!” instead of actually firing missiles, and then posted the launch codes on the Net for other hackers to exploit.
+He's the one who hacked the nuclear launch sequence to text congress "HAHA!
+BOOM!" instead of actually firing missiles, and then posted the launch codes on the Net for other hackers to exploit.
 Lots and lots of other hackers.

 ##### Betty Talent